nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > <img src="DeveloperGuideImages/DesignArchitecture.png" width="600">

-The architectural design shows how the various components work in tandem with each other. `Main` only has one class MainApp and it is responsible for:
+The architectural design in figure 1 shows how the various components work in tandem with each other. `Main` only has one class MainApp and it is responsible for:

  1. Starting up _Unburden_: Initializes all components in order and ensures that the app starts to run
  2. Exiting _Unburden_: Shuts down all components in order and clears the memory